MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/desktop-flow-max-session-duration-error.md

 ## Cause

-The error message indicates that the remote desktop session has been logged off after a duration in milliseconds, which exceeds the value specified in the registry (MaxConnectionTime or MaxIdleTime) at the given registry path.
-These errors occur when the remote desktop session used to run the desktop flow is logged off because the session registry setting has a value lower than the time required for the desktop flow to execute.
+The error message indicates that the remote desktop session was logged off because it exceeded the time limit specified in the registry (MaxConnectionTime or MaxIdleTime).
+This happens when the session time limit in the registry setting is shorter than the time needed for the desktop flow to complete.

 ## Resolution